 In years past, automotive manufacturers have been forced to choose between very different paradigms in the search to improve the quality, shorten design-to-launch times and better manage the vital production ramp up period in those critical high-demand months following a new launch.

-In parallel to these developments, the industry saw the development of additional metrology systems and technologies such as non-contact optical scanners that complemented traditional probing CMMs.
+Meanwhile, the industry saw the development of technologies such as non-contact optical scanners that complemented traditional probing CMMs.

 These new non-contact scanners were first used in manual configurations before maturing into semi-automated measuring cells, proving highly useful in various automotive industry applications including prototyping, dies, sheet metal stampings and closure measurements.
 The industry has also seen a definite shift in approach to quality control in serial manufacturing.

 Process innovations and developments in metrology equipment that have moved inspections out of the quality room and progressively closer to the line have resulted in a reduction in the time taken to collect data, obtain information and act to correct issues.
 Many of these changes are fuelled by innovations on the software side which help deal with the large amounts of data created and put those to best use.